fdsmora/failover-cc/README.md

 How to use

-1. In a linux terminal, run the 'main.py' script, which will boot the three servers, which start listening for incomming connections immediately.
+1. In a linux terminal, run the 'main.py' script, which will boot the three servers, which start listening for incoming connections immediately.
 2. In a separate terminal, run the 'client' script.
 For usage, please run 'client -h'.

 Example: